ssoemoe/ssoemoe/README.md

 I am a lifelong student of computer science, a chess hobbyist, and a supporter of Manchester United Football Club.

-- 💻 I’m currently working as a full-time software engineer at OPIS, a Dow Jones Company.
+- 💻 I’m currently working as a full-time software engineer at OPIS, A Dow Jones Company.
 - 🌱 I’m currently learning algorithms for image processing, GraphQL and FastAPI.

 ### Technologies ###